Robinson 5 TDs for No. 16 TCU in 55-7 win over Southern U

 Southern: The overwhelmed Jaguars became the first SWAC team to score against TCU — Jackson State lost 63-0 in last season’s opener in Fort Worth, and Grambling State lost 56-0 there in 2012.
 But they were already down 31-0 in the second quarter before first-time starting quarterback John Lampley found Cameron Mackey wide open for a 55-yard TD pass.

+“We still lost, so it doesn’t make a difference,” Mackey said about being the first SWAC team to score against the Frogs.

 TCU: Patterson had called the revamped offensive line the biggest surprise of preseason practice after the loss of four seniors from last season.
-The front guys didn’t disappoint in a solid opener, not allowing a sack while the Frogs ran for 235 yards.
-The defense was dominant, and held an opponent to seven points or less for the seventh time in a span of 15 games since the start of the 2017 season.
+The front guys didn’t allow a sack while the Frogs ran for 235 yards.
+The defense held an opponent to seven points or less for the seventh time in a span of 15 games since the start of 2017.

 POLL IMPLICATIONS